Mike111222/vetClinic/README.md

 # vetClinic

-> In this project, I  used a relational database PostgreSQL to create the initial data structure for a vet clinic.
+ In this project, I  used a relational database PostgreSQL to create the initial data structure for a vet clinic.
 I created a table to store animals' information, insert some data into it, and query it.
 I also added some other tables according to the project requirements and populated them with data.
 I also wrote some queries to retrieve data from the database.

 ## Getting Started

-This repository includes files with plain SQL that can be used to recreate a database:
+This repository includes files with plain SQL that can be used to recreate a databa

 - Used [schema.sql](./schema.sql) to create all tables.
 - Used [data.sql](./data.sql) to populate tables with sample data.